-It has been at least a year since she has touched one of her other sites – mytestsite.com, it hasn’t been updated and houses a plugin that has since been removed from the WordPress repository.
+It has been at least a year since she has touched one of her other sites – mytestsite.com hasn’t been updated and houses a plugin that has since been removed from the WordPress repository.
 Little does Mary know that it was removed from the repository for having a very serious security vulnerability.

-Part 1: The bad guys came…
+Part 1: The Bad Guys Came…

 Like in any story, the bad guys wasted no time in finding and exploiting this vulnerability.

 Unlike mycoolsite.com, using the same techniques as before, they were able to gain access.
-They quickly found the vulnerable plugin and leveraged its vulnerability to gain access.
-Oh, well that’s cool, its only her unimportant site, mytestsite.com, who cares, right?
+They quickly found the vulnerable plugin and leveraged its vulnerability.
+Oh, well that’s cool, it’s only her unimportant site, mytestsite.com.
+Who cares, right?

 “EEK!!
 What is going on?
 How did my site get hacked?
 I did everything right!!
 I followed all the recommendations!!!

-Part 3: Website Cross Contamination
+Part 3: Website Cross-Contamination

-Yes, Mary did everything right to protect her mycoolsite.com.
+Yes, Mary did everything correct to protect her mycoolsite.com.
 What she didn’t do is apply those same principles to all her sites.
 She forgot that because the other sites are on the same shared account (and can be managed by the same user), any vulnerability on them can be used to compromise her whole account.

-Once on the server the attacker was able to introduce all kinds of malicious code, from backdoors to actionable code.
+Once on the server, the attacker was able to introduce all kinds of malicious code, from backdoors to actionable code.
 Like any virus, it replicated itself, inserting itself into every PHP file it could find.
 This spread across every directory on her site without remorse.

-That folks, is all she wrote…
+That, folks, is all she wrote…

 Part 4: Fixing the Problem

-Like you would expect, Mary contacted a company to fix her site, mycoolsite.com.
+Like you would expect, Mary contacted a company to fix mycoolsite.com.
 The company went through and removed all the malicious code to include backdoors.
 Phew!
 It was now showing correct again, all warnings were gone.

-She even took a few more steps this time around, she blocked wp-admin access by IP address and installed all security plugins she could find.
+She even took a few more steps this time around.
+She blocked wp-admin access by IP address and installed all security plugins she could find.
 Victory?

-Part 5: Website Cross Contamination and Reinfections
+Part 5: Website Cross-Contamination and Reinfections

 Nope.
 Not even close.
 Within an hour everything Mary thought she had cleared had reappeared.

-Mary did what most people do, she fixed the infection but not the root problem.
-She spent a week cleaning her little site day in and day out, looking for some relief to the problem Demanding someone fix this problem for good!
+Mary did what most people do.
+She fixed the infection but not the root problem.
+She spent a week cleaning her little site day in and day out, looking for some relief to the problem.
+Demanding someone fix this problem for good!

 Pulling it Together

-This very real tale is meant to better articulate, by providing an example, the concept of website cross contamination and how serious an issue it is.
+This very real tale is meant to better articulate, by providing an example, the concept of website cross-contamination and how serious an issue it is.